-However, the key to a good sloe gin is patience.
-You need to wait at least 3 months for the fruit flavours to infuse and ideally you want to drink this year’s batch of sloe gin, next year.
-So while you wait we’ve put together a guide to some of our favourite sloe gins.
+The key to a good sloe gin is patience, so while you might still have a chance to make your own sloe gin, you need to wait at least 3 months for the fruit flavours to infuse and ideally you want to drink this year’s batch of sloe gin, next year.
+So, while you wait, we’ve put together a guide to some of our favourite sloe gins.

 For starters, you have to love the name, and it really sums up the patience, care and back to basics approach they take to producing a delicious sloe gin.